epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/OKTAImplementation.md

 # OKTA Implementation Workflow

+## Overview
-This guide provides a step-by-step process for integrating OKTA authentication into your project.
+This guide provides a step-by-step process to execute the OKTA Implementation Workflow.
+The primary objective is to streamline the integration of OKTA within the scope of a .NET project, enabling secure authentication and identity management while adhering to best practices

 ---